JetBrains/intellij-sdk-docs/basics/platform_contributions.md

 ---
-title: "Contributing to the IntelliJ Platform"
+title: Contributing to the IntelliJ Platform
 ---

 #### Participate in the Community